7 Of Our Most Popular Global Health And Development Stories Of 2018

 You loved the stories that looked to the developing world that offered insights into the way we live our lives: how to sit without hurting your back; whether it's OK to sleep with your baby.

-Readers were also drawn to stories of injustice (like the gang-rape and murder of an 8-year-old girl in India) and looming dangers (the thawing permafrost in Alaska could release billions of tons of carbon dioxide into the Earth's atmosphere).
+Readers also were drawn to stories of injustice (like the gang rape and murder of an 8-year-old girl in India) and looming dangers (the thawing permafrost in Alaska could release billions of tons of carbon dioxide into the Earth's atmosphere).

 You also liked our fact-checking stories.
 When the Netflix show The Crown showed a dance between Queen Elizabeth II and Ghana's leader Kwame Nkrumah in 1961, we got the real story.
 And we investigated Matt Damon's clean water promise in a Super Bowl ad.

-From the 392 global health and development stories posted on our blog in 2018, here are seven of our most popular stories, ranked by pageviews.
+From the 392 global health and development stories posted on our blog in 2018, here are seven of our most popular stories, ranked by page views.

 To Fix That Pain In Your Back, You Might Have To Change The Way You Sit